nunit/docs/docs/articles/nunit/technical-notes/nunit-internals/specs/Extended-Constraint-Syntax-Spec.md

   * A user expresses assertions in C# or VB without needing to learn NUnit-specific constraints
   * Any boolean expression convertible to an expression tree can form a constraint
-  * Failed assertions include detailed error messages such as subexpression values - i.e. unlike Debug.Assert.
+  * Failed assertions include detailed error messages such as sub-expression values - i.e. unlike Debug.Assert.

 This improves NUnit by making it easier to learn and less necessary to extend.